eden-yl/library-app/README.md

 ## ✨ Features

-  * **Containerized:** Packaged with Docker for dependency isolation and seamless portability.
+  * **Containerised:** Packaged with Docker for dependency isolation and seamless portability.
   * **Notion-Like Design:** Clean, distraction-free interface using modern CSS.
   * **Python/Flask Backend:** Lightweight application logic running on **Gunicorn**.
   * **Dynamic Routing:** Each library card links to a specific detail page.